Editor’s Note: The following is a guest post from IDS, a Drift partner based in Santiago, Chile.

 Conversational marketing solves a pain users and marketing teams are used to living with.
-And artificial intelligence-powered bots can eliminate contact forms and long wait times.
+And artificial intelligence bots can eliminate contact forms and long wait times.

 The outcome is a new communication channel that allows potential customers to connect with the brand at their own pace, while exploring the site.

 To address this challenge, IDS focused on the root problem affecting conversion rates on the IPLACEX website: unnecessary, increased friction caused by having to fill out forms.

 The IPLACEX website was like a campus for prospective students.
 But before closing an enrollment, visitors first had to fill out a form.

 To remove the friction, IDS suggested chatbot software.